Geometric recursion: Introduction

 \subsection{Acknowledgments}

 We thank Caltech and Berkeley Mathematics Departments, the Department of Mathematics and Statistics at University of Melbourne and Paul Norbury, the organisers of the thematic month ``Topological recursion and modularity'' in the Matrix@Creswick, the Sandbjerg Estate and the QGM at Aarhus University, the EPFL and the Bernoulli Center (in particular Cl\'ement Hongler and Nicolas Monod), the Max Planck Institute f\"ur Mathematik in Bonn, hospitality at various stages of this project in excellent conditions.
-J.E.A. thanks Curtis McMullen for many enlightening comments about Teichm\"{u}ller spaces of bordered surfaces.
-G.B.~thanks Hugo Parlier for bringing \cite{Parlierreduce} to our attention and his help to prove Theorem~\ref{ThPar}, Owen Gwilliam and Peter Teichner for categorical discussions, S\'everin Charbonnier, Vincent Delecroix, Stavros Garoufalidis, Alessandro Giacchetto, Danilo Lewa\'nski, Campbell Wheeler for comments, and the town of \"Olgii for its hospitality in the infancy of this project.
-This work is supported in part by the Danish National Research Foundation grant DNRF95, ``Centre for Quantum Geometry of Moduli Spaces'' and by the ERC-Synergy grant "Recursive and Exact New Quantum Theory".
-The work of G.B. is supported by the Max-Planck-Gesellschaft.
+We thanks Curtis McMullen for many enlightening comments about Teichm\"{u}ller spaces of bordered surfaces, Hugo Parlier for the reference \cite{Parlierreduce} and for communicating to us the proof of Theorem~\ref{ThPar}, Owen Gwilliam and Peter Teichner for categorical discussions, Stavros Garoufalidis and Alessandro Giacchetto for comments, Barton Zwiebach for discussions regarding string field theory and the town of \"Olgii for its hospitality in the infancy of this project.
+This work was supported in part by the Danish National Research Foundation grant DNRF95, ``Centre for Quantum Geometry of Moduli Spaces'' and by the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.
+G.B. benefited from the support of the Max-Planck-Gesellschaft.